google/zetasql/docs/graph-patterns.md

   portion can repeat.

   + `lower_bound`: A non-negative integer that represents the minimum number of times that the path pattern portion must repeat.
-If a lower bound is not provided, 0 is used by default.
+If a lower bound isn't provided, 0 is used by default.

   + `upper_bound`: A positive integer that represents the maximum number of